Meet Earth Trust’s volunteer hedgelayers

 Bill: I bind all the binders up together before I put them behind the back of the stakes, and I also know a few other ways of doing it.
 One is called the eye of the needle, where you thread it [the binding] down through and up through, down through and up through, but that’s a hard job without having hazel binders that are very flexible.

-Obviously hedgelaying is quite a specialist skill – if someone was interesting in getting involved, what would you say to them about getting started?
+Obviously hedgelaying is quite a specialist skill – if someone was interested in getting involved, what would you say to them about getting started?

 Bill: We have people come to us and ask us what we are doing.
 They stand there and look, and I say, “Have a go”.
 And they will some of them.